solracss/solracss/README.md

  <img src="https://github.com/solracss/solracss/blob/main/github-header-image.png" align="center">
 </p>
 <br>
-<p>As a dedicated tester by day, I'm following my heart's compass into the realm of frontend development.
-Driven by a love for crafting captivating user interfaces, I'm embracing the journey of change. <br>
+<p align="center">As a dedicated tester by day, I'm following my heart's compass into the realm of frontend development. <br>
 Learning the spells of HTML, CSS, and JavaScript, I'm weaving a new path in the world of web design!</p>
 <br>